-In addition to BRT corridors, transit priority features will be built strategically across the service area.
+In addition to BRT corridors, transit priority features will be built strategically across the service area (see Figure 16).
 These features will be targeted at areas based on their potential to create customer travel time savings, enhance reliability, and be feasibly implemented.
 Areas that are likely to achieve these goals will have traffic congestion, be served by numerous or high-frequency routes, and have high through volumes of transit customers.
 Figure 16 shows TheRide's proposed areas for transit priority features.
-These areas will guide TheRide in discussions with municipalities to determine final locations.
-Specific transit priority features will also be established in discussions with municipalities.
+These areas will guide TheRide in discussions with the Michigan Department of Transportation (MDOT) and local municipalities to determine final locations.
+Specific transit priority features will also be established in discussions with stakeholders.

-Figure 16 - Recommended areas for transit priority features
+Figure 16 - Recommended Areas for Transit Priority Features

-TheRide's BRT system will also include articulated buses that allow more people to be more comfortable funneled into the BRT spine.
+TheRide's BRT system will also include articulated buses that allow more people to be more comfortably funneled into the BRT spine.
 The proposed network is designed to funnel a greater proportion of riders into the BRT as compared to those corridors now.
 Due to the network focus on the BRT, the routes will also have a higher degree of amenities at stops and on buses.
-Stops might have real-time information, larger shelters with unique branding, wayfinding information and ticketing machine among other items.
+Stops could conceivably have real-time information, larger shelters with unique branding, wayfinding information, and ticketing machines, among other items.

 Two BRT lines will span the service area.
-The Washtenaw BRT will run between the City of Ypsilanti and Maple/Jackson, roughly spanning the service area from east to west.
-The North-south BRT will run between Plymouth/US-23 and Eisenhower/State, spanning the service area from north to south.
+The Washtenaw BRT will run between downtown Ypsilanti and Maple/Jackson in Ann Arbor, roughly spanning the service area from east to west.
+The north-south BRT will run in Ann Arbor between Plymouth/US-23 and Eisenhower/State, spanning the service area from north to south.

-The approximate proposed routing for the BRT is intended to provide a centralized, high-demand and direct high-speed corridor.
-The centralized corridor relative to demand minimizes connecting route time into the BRT, increases the proportion of a trip taken on the faster BRT service.
+The approximate proposed routing for the BRT is intended to provide a centralized, highdemand, and direct high-speed corridor.
+The centralized corridor relative to demand minimizes connecting route time into the BRT, increasing the proportion of a trip taken on the faster BRT service.
 Focusing the BRT on high demand areas helps to minimize transfers and maximize its time saving impact.
-Direct BRT routing helps to make it the system as fast as possible for the most amount of people.
+Direct BRT routing helps to make the system as fast as possible for the greatest number of people.

 The exact BRT alignment will be established in a subsequent study.
-A specific focus for future alignment analysis will be the area between downtown Ann Arbor and Nixon/Plymouth of the North-south BRT.
-It should be noted that the University of Michigan Hospital will likely be served by the North-south BRT, a Priority Route or both.
+A specific focus for future alignment analysis will be the area between downtown Ann Arbor and Nixon/Plymouth of the north-south BRT.
+It should be noted that the University of Michigan Hospital will likely be served by the north-south BRT, a Priority Route, or both.